NalinDalal/Cohort-2/week_9/readme.md

 ### React Project with TypeScript
 npm create vite@latest
 ✔ Project name: … ts-react

 ✔ Select a framework: › React

 ✔ Select a variant: › TypeScript

-interface can be implemented as class but types can't You can use interfaces to aggregate data
-You can use interfaces to implement classes from
+interface can be implemented as class but types can't You can use interfaces to aggregate data, implement classes from

 ## Types
 9.2/ts-react/src/types.ts